-Chaco Canyon Post-Tour
+Chaco Canyon Pre-Tour

 Living Heritage & Sacred Spaces: A Contrast in Time and Cultures

-We invite you on a two-day journey as we explore the ancient dwellings and living pueblos of Native New Mexico.
+We invite you on a three-night, two-day journey as we explore the ancient dwellings and living pueblos of Native New Mexico.
 This will be an exclusive opportunity to further explore the region's sacred heritage and the juxtaposition of rich cultures that truly make New Mexico 'The Land of Enchantment'.
 Alexandra DelGaudio will lead us on an adventurous, immersive tour of the sacred kivas and hollowed, lava caves of Bandelier and Tsankawi, to the multi-story adobe pueblos of Taos Pueblo, a continuously inhabited village for 1000 years!

 ‘Home base’ will be the Southwestern-styled hotel, “The Lodge at Santa Fe’.
 Located a short shuttle transfer to the quaint, Spanish-style main plaza of Santa Fe, and a comfortable and convenient setting for our trip.
 Join us for a welcome orientation dinner and presentation hosted by Alex, our guide for the trip.